PyDotAll/G-Phish/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to TranscribeAI's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**TranscribeAI** is a Python library for training interactive conversation between a customer and an ai.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It uses generative AI (state of the art) to mimic the voice of any customer service accurately.
+I'm planning to_ make a *simple* and *intuitive* API to let everyone use its capabilities.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.